DaveMielke/NBP/b2g/ui/doc/introduction.rst

   device won't boot.
 In this case, switch it back off, and then charge the battery for a while before trying again.

-* Switching it on while holding VolumeDown boots the device into Recovery Mode.
+* Switching it on while holding VolumeDown boots the device into `Recovery Mode`_.

 If the system is running, then: